-- urban (i.e., UHI circulation, surface roughness, and building-barrier) and complex terrain impacts on 4-D PBL structures (i.e., height, turbulence, and inversions) by analysis of mountain-valley and urban produced wind and thermal patterns - urban model parameterizations of PBL, building canopy, and water balance processes, as well as multi-scale data assimilation for observation-rich cities - complex terrain, urban, and aerosol impacts and interactions on summer convective rainfall distribution, intensity, and timing, e.g., UHI-initiated vs. bifurcated thunderstorms - long-range transport vs. local (urban and complex terrain) processes and pollutant emission impacts on horizontal, PBL, and diurnal structures of aerosol concentration patterns and on the duration of regional winter haze and fog episodes - urban and complex-terrain 4-D meteorological and chemistry impacts on regional winter haze and fog episodes, including radiation and thermodynamic aerosolseffects on PBL structures - how to improve the performance of high-resolution urban-model produced weather and air quality forecasts of summer precipitation and winter haze/fog episodes.
+- urban (i.e., UHI circulation, surface roughness, and building barrier) and complex terrain impacts on four-dimensional (4D) PBL structures (i.e., height, turbulence, and inversions) by analysis of mountain-valley-produced and urban-produced wind and thermal patterns; - urban model parameterizations of PBL, building canopy, and water balance processes, as well as multiscale data assimilation for observation-rich cities: - complex terrain, urban, and aerosol impacts and interactions on summer convective rainfall

+- distribution, intensity, and timing (e.g., UHI-initiated vs bifurcated thunderstorms); - long-range transport versus local (urban and complex terrain) processes and pollutant emission impacts on horizontal, PBL, and diurnal structures of aerosol concentration patterns and on the duration of regional winter haze and fog episodes; - urban and complex terrain 4D meteorological and chemistry impacts on regional winter haze and fog episodes, including radiation and thermodynamic aerosols effects on PBL structures; and - how to improve the performance of high-resolution urban-model-produced weather and air quality forecasts of summer precipitation and winter haze/ fog episodes.

 SURF FIELD STUDIES.
-To gain a greater understanding and improved predictions of urban summer convective precipitation and winter haze, the greater BTH region is ideal for observational studies, as it is the largest metroplex in North China and experiences both summer flooding and winter haze.
+To gain a greater understanding and improved predictions of urban summer convective precipitation and winter haze, the greater BTH region is ideal for observational studies, as it is the largest metroplex in north China and experiences both summer flooding and winter haze.
 SURF summer field studies thus focused on urban impacts on rainfall initialization, movement, and intensity, while winter field studies focused on aerosol (regional and local) sources, transport, and transformation processes.
-Three field programs were conducted, two of which focused on thunderstorms (July - August 2015, July-September 2016) and one on haze (November 2015-January 2016).
+Three field programs were conducted, two of which focused on thunderstorms (July-August 2015 and July-September 2016) and one on haze (November 2015-January 2016).

 Field sites and instrumentation.
-Operational meteorological data are collected every 5 min at 1992 surface BTH-area Automatic Weather Stations (AWSs), 348 of which are in Beijing.
-Twice daily radiosondes are launched at 0800 and 2000 LST (where LST = GMT+8 h), at NAN (Fig. 1b; all site and agency acronyms are defined in Supplement A), with additional 1400 LST soundings during flood seasons (JuneAugust).
-Surface energy-balance fluxes have been observed operationally since 2012 by eddy-covariance techniques at one urban (IAP), three suburban (MIY, SHU, WUQ), and one rural (SDZ) tower (all PBL observational sites are shown in Fig. 1).
-Other operational PBL sensors (Table 1) include four S-band weather radars and six X-band radars, nine wind profilers, and a GPS/MET network, all supported by BMS, TMS, or HMS.
+Operational meteorological data are collected every 5 min at 1,992 surface BTH-area automatic weather stations (AWSs), 348 of which are in Beijing.
+Twice-daily radiosondes are launched at 0800 and 2000 LST (where LST = UTC + 8 h) at NAN (Fig. 1b; all site and agency acronyms are defined in Table ES1 of the online supplement; https://doi.org/10.1175/BAMS-D-16-0178.2), with additional 1400 LST soundings during flood seasons (June-August).
+Surface energy balance fluxes have been observed operationally since 2012 by eddycovariance techniques at one urban (IAP), three suburban (MIY, SHU, and WUQ), and one rural (SDZ) tower (all PBL observational sites are shown in Fig. 1).
+Other operational PBL sensors (Table 1) include four S-band weather radars and six X-band radars, nine wind profilers, and a GPS/Meteorology (GPS/MET) network, all supported by BMS, TMS, or Hebei Meteorological Service (HMS).

-During field study periods, existing operational PBL networks were augmented, e.g., the summer 2016 study (Table 1) added five wind profilers; one scanning Doppler lidar; a PBL aerosol Micro Pulse lidar (MPLs) each at the IAP tower and DAX sites; and 10 Vaisala CL51 ceilometers for cloud height and aerosol backscatter profiles.
-Continuous 10 Hz turbulent flux and mean meteorological data were also collected at multiple levels at two sites (the 325 m Beijing "super site" tower and the 38 m Tianjin tower).
+During field study periods, existing operational PBL networks were augmented; for example, the summer 2016 study (Table 1) added 5 wind profilers,

+1 scanning Doppler lidar, a PBL aerosol micropulse lidar (MPL) each at the IAP tower and DAX sites, and 10 Vaisala CL51 ceilometers for cloud height and aerosol backscatter profiles.
+Continuous 10-Hz turbulent flux and mean meteorological data were also collected at multiple levels at two sites (the 325-m Beijing "supersite" tower and the 38-m Tianjin tower).

-A van-mounted MPL aerosol lidar at DAX drove from the IAP fixed MPL site to IUM (Figs. 1b) on several days, while it circled the 4th Ring Road on one hazy day.
-During Intensive Operational Periods (IOPs), five additional radiosondes were launched daily at NAN, and eight small-balloon soundings were taken daily at each of three sites (IUM, CHA, DAX) from 28 August to 2 September 2016 under all conditions.
+A van-mounted MPL aerosol lidar at DAX drove from the IAP fixed MPL site to IUM (Fig. 1b) on several days, while it circled the fourth ring road on one hazy day.
+During intensive observation periods (IOPs), five additional radiosondes were launched daily at NAN, and eight small-balloon soundings were taken daily at each of three sites (IUM, CHA, DAX) from 28 August to 2 September 2016 under all conditions.
 Photos of a selection of these instruments and sites are shown in Fig. 2.